itsbenweeks/itsbenweeks.spellbook/README.md

-schooling
+itsbenweeks-spellbook
 =========

-Here's where I can keep relevant assignments for school related things.
-Will probably be updated infrequently due to its insular nature.
+The repository is where I keep notes on various topics that I'm researching/investigating or have researched/investigated.